chrch23/DesignPatterns/README.md

 # DesignPatterns
-Simple examples of Disign Patterns on Swift
+Simple examples of Design Patterns on Swift